notactuallytreyanastasio/bobrowser/README.md

 npm start
 ```

-The app shows up in your menu bar.
-Look for the HN icon.
+Look for the icon in your menu bar.
+Click stories to open them in Safari.

 ## What gets tracked

-Every time you click a story:
+Every click captures:
+- Article title, points, and comment count
+- When the story first appeared in feeds
-- When you clicked it
+- When you actually clicked it
-- The story title and points
+- URL and source (HN vs Reddit)
-- How many comments it had
-- When I first saw that story
-- Probably more stuff I forgot about

-All stored in a local SQLite file called `clicks.db`.
+All stored locally in `clicks.db`.
+Your data stays yours.

-## Development stuff

-Has live reloading because constantly restarting Electron gets old fast.
-Change code, app restarts automatically.

-## Why this exists

-Started wanting a simple HN reader in my menu bar.
-Ended up with a personal analytics engine for my reading habits.
-Classic feature creep.

-The word cloud is probably overkill but it looks cool.
+## Browser extension integration (planned)

+The next major feature: a Safari extension that automatically saves reader mode content when you finish reading an article.
+This creates a permanent, searchable archive of everything you've read.

+Technical approach:
+- Safari extension detects when reader mode is used
+- Captures clean HTML/text content
+- Syncs with the menu bar app's database
+- Enables full-text search of your reading history

-## Database tables
+## Data structure

-Two tables because I overthought this:

-**stories** - when I first saw each story
+**stories** - tracks when content first appeared
-**clicks** - every single click with full context
+**clicks** - full context for every article you opened

-The schema is in the code if you care about the details.
+**articles** (planned) - saved reader mode content with full text

+The analytics reveal patterns: What topics do you actually read vs just scroll past?
+How much time passes between seeing a story and clicking it?
+What's your reading velocity by day/week?

 ---

-Uses the official HN API.
-Data stays local.
-Your reading habits are your business.
+Built with Electron, using official APIs from HN and Reddit.
+Everything stays local until you decide otherwise.